 Step 2: Install Exalate on ServiceNow

-To install Exalate on your ServiceNow, you first need to request a trial.
+To install Exalate on your ServiceNow, request a trial from the integrations page.
 You’ll be helped by the Exalate team to go through the next steps.

 Next, download an XML “update set” from Exalate.
 The information in this file tells ServiceNow how to work with Exalate.
 Follow this guide.